sajeer1502/hello-world/README.md

 # hello-world
-Hi friends Muhammed sajeer here,
+Hi friends,

-Beleive in creator,not creation
+"Beleive in creator,not creation"